-Sanlé’s photographs have been exhibited in Burkina Faso, Morocco, the United Kingdom and France.
+Sanlé Sory’s photographs have been exhibited in Burkina Faso, Morocco, the United Kingdom and France.
 The Art Institute of Chicago will present Sanlé’s work in a solo exhibition in Spring 2018.